WhySoShy/AutoMorph/IncrementialMapper/README.md

 ### Generator Todo:
 - [X] Switch ModifierKind from Array to List, ReadonlyList or HashSet.
+- [ ] Allow inputted keys, that can be used as reference points on classes when generating.
+  - This could allow for more flexibility.
+- [ ] Ensure abstract classes cannot be mapped on.

+### Support Todo:
+- [ ] Add support for Internal, protected, internal protected classes.
 - [ ] Add support for Dictionaries
 - [ ] Add support for parameter filled constructors
-- [ ] Allow inputted keys, that can be used as reference points on classes when generating.
-  - This could allow for more flexibility.

 ### Generator Ideas:
 - [ ] Allow users to pass interfaces or classes, that will be used on generic mappers.